 The tongue load (1) of any trailer is very important because it is also part of the vehicle weight.
 The Gross Vehicle Weight (GVW) includes the curb weight of the vehicle, any cargo carried in it, and the people who will be riding in the vehicle as well as trailer tongue weight.
 Vehicle options, equipment, passengers, and cargo in the vehicle reduce the amount of tongue weight the vehicle can carry, which will also reduce the trailer weight the vehicle can tow.
+See the

-See the owner's manual for more information about the vehicle's maximum load capacity.
+Owner Manual for more information about the vehicle's maximum load capacity.

-In general, trailer tongue weight (1) should be 10-15 % of the loaded trailer weight (2).
-Some specific trailer types (especially boat trailers)
+Trailer tongue weight (1) should be 10% to 15% of the loaded trailer weight (2) up to the maximums for vehicle series and hitch type.